AlphaXenon/noteboard/README.md

 Some terminal emulators may not support dimmed (`Style.DIM`) & underlined (`\033[4m`) text.

-The program also uses symbols such as `⭑` and `✔` which also may not be displayed properly in some terminal emulators.
+The program also uses symbols such as `⭑` and `✔` which also may not be displayed properly in some terminal emulators and Windows cmd.

 ### Tested On: